dominikvicha/Engetop-projekt-3/README.md

 CSV ouput data
 The results is the scv file with the data:
-- indentifier
+- indentifier: disctrict code
-- name
+- name: name of the district
-- registered_users
+- registered_users: number of registred voters
-- envelopes
+- envelopes: number of voting envelopes
-- valid votes
+- valid votes: number of valid votes
-- candidate_parties
+- candidate_parties: votes for each party with the party name